Ruth Nelson (actress): Personal life

 Nelson was married twice.
 She wed actor William Challee on August 2, 1931.
 They divorced in 1937.
 In 1947, Nelson married actor/director John Cromwell, whom she had first met two years before on the set of Anna and the King of Siam.
 The marriage lasted 32 years until Cromwell's death in 1979 from a pulmonary embolism.

 She was the stepmother of actor James Cromwell.

+Death

-Nelson died on September 12, 1992 at her home in New York City from brain cancer complicated by a stroke and pneumonia.
+Nelson died on September 12, 1992, at her home in New York City from brain cancer complicated by a stroke and pneumonia.